natalieagus/50005/docs/NS/09-http-web.md

 >   - Define web caching and its purpose
 >   - Describe the role of conditional GET requests in web caching
 >   - Differentiate between browser cache and cookies
+> - **Explain the fundamentals of Modern HTTP and analyse their web performance**
+>   - Compare and contrast HTTP/2 vs HTTP/1.1
+>   - Compare and contrast HTTP/2 vs HTTP/3
+>   - Analyse web performance of hypothetical scenario with HTTP version 1.0, 1.1, 2, and 3.
 >
 > These learning objectives aim to provide a comprehensive understanding of HTTP, including its fundamental concepts, communication models, connection types, URL structures, state management through cookies, and the role of web caching in enhancing web performance.